-Without qualifying our opinion, we draw attention to Note 1 to the financial statements, which provides relevant information on the status of operations of the Company.
-As discussed therein, the Company has been incurring significant losses from its operations resulting in a deficit as at December 31, 2012 and 2011.
-This condition, along with the other matters as set forth in Note 1 indicate the existence of an uncertainty which may cast doubt on the Company's ability to continue as a going concern.
-In this regard, the Company's management expressed its commitment to ensure profitability and financial stability of the Company through continuation of its construction activities with its related parties while its transition to a real estate development company is underway.
-In connection with our audit, we performed audit procedures to evaluate management's plans for such future actions as to the likelihood to improve the situation and as to feasibility under the circumstances.
-The accompanying financial statements were prepared assuming that the Company will continue as a going concern.
-Also, the accompanying financial statements do not include any adjustments on the recoverability and classification of the assets or the amounts and classification of liabilities arising from this uncertainty.
+Without qualifying our opinion, we draw attention to Note 1 to the financial statements which provides relevant information on the status of operations of the Company.
+As discussed therein, the Company has been incurring significant losses from its operations in prior years resulting in a substantial deficit as at December 31, 2014 and 2013.
+This condition, along with the other matters set forth in Note 1, indicates the existence of an uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+In this regard, the Company's management has intensified its commitment to improve profitability and financial stability of the Company through continuation of its construction activities with its related parties while its transition to a real estate development company is underway.
+Accordingly, the accompanying financial statements were prepared assuming that the Company will continue as a going concern.
+The accompanying financial statements do not include any adjustments on the recoverability and classification of the assets or the amounts and classification of liabilities arising from this uncertainty.
+In connection with our audit, we have performed audit procedures to evaluate management's plans for such future actions as to the likelihood to improve the situation and as to feasibility under the circumstances.